benjiec/curious-js/README.md

 Development is carried out through an included Docker environment and Travis CI.

+### Gotchas

+For historic reasons, since some repos still need to use Curious v 1.0, the `master` branch still points there, and the current version, the _default_ branch, points to `v2`.
+Eventually this will be resolved.

-### CI
+### CI build and deployment

 Continuous integration is performed with [Travis CI](https://travis-ci.org/ginkgobioworks/curious-js).
-Any tagged commits on the main branch (v2), which update bower by default, are also automatically deployed to NPM.
+Any tagged commits on the main branch (v2), update bower by default and are automatically deployed to NPM through the CI `deploy` task.

+To deploy the code:

+1. Get on the default branch `git checkout v2` [*not master*]
+2. Bump the version: `npm version [type]`
+3. Push to the origin with tags: `git push && git push --tags`

 ### Docker

-The project provides a Dockerfile that builds a container capable of running the unit tests and scripts.
+The project also provides a Dockerfile that builds a container capable of running the unit tests and scripts.
 To run the tests, bring up the container with `docker-compose up`.
 Any of the scripts shown to be run below from a shell with `npm run` can be executed in an instance of the container with `docker-compose run --rm [script name]`.